 The interior featured bamboo countertops, table, and floors; recycled glass tile in the bathroom; durable fabrics; low-VOC paints and stains; with an unmistakably-contemporary design and clean lines.

 In September of 2011, Hofmann’s first Airstream renovation was purchased by a former pro sports athlete.
-“He’s going to explore the US,” said Hofmann.
+“He had a dream to explore the US,” said Hofmann.
 “I think that’s the dream for most of our clients.”

 So, why did Hofmann remodel a 150-square-foot trailer in his spare time while designing million dollar villas by day?